jarvisluke/rosterapp/frontend/src/components/simc/fc.md

 import AddonInput from './AddonInput';
 import ArmoryInput from './ArmoryInput';
 import ItemSelect from './ItemSelect';
-import fetchApi from '../../util/api';
+import { apiClient, ApiError } from '../../util/api';
 import CollapsibleSection from './CollapsibleSection';
 import CharacterDisplay from './CharacterDisplay';
 import SimulationReport from './SimulationReport';
 import CombinationsDisplay from './CombinationsDisplay';
 import AdditionalOptions from './AdditionalOptions';
-import StreamingSimulationDisplay from './StreamingSimulationDisplay';
+import AsyncSimulationDisplay from './AsyncSimulationDisplay';

 const pairedSlots = {
   main_hand: 'off_hand',